tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 ![Add a new slot response card](Images/add-slot-card.png)

-Configure the response cards as follows, the image for each card should be uploaded to your Amazon S3 bucket.
+Configure the response cards as follows; the image for each card should be uploaded to your Amazon S3 bucket.

 | Card 1                              | Card 2                              |
 | ----------------------------------- | ----------------------------------- |